 Now that you know what a preliminary bibliography is, it’s time to start creating one.
 There isn’t a standard format that a preliminary bibliography can take on.
 It comes down to writing style, personal preference and instructor requirements.
 However, there are a few basic ways that you can lay out your preliminary bibliography.

 The source list preliminary bibliography offers a list of your primary and secondary sources that you are going to use.
-In MLA, this might look something like:
+In MLA, it might look something like:

 Annotated Preliminary Bibliography